alexpichel/okb-gatsby/content/posts/2016-05-20--impact-of-crime-maps-on-public-perceptions/index.md

 2. high crime – aggregate count map
 3. low crime – dot map
 4. high crime – dot map
-5. low crime – density map, or
+5. low crime – density map
 6. high crime – density map

 People were asked to imagine that they live in the given police precinct.
 After reviewing their assigned crime map the participants answered questions about safety, confidence in the police, trust in their neighbors, etc.